 In the determination of a Market Participant's PRAFs MLF adjusted load and generation amounts are used to account for the impact of this variable on each Market Participant's prudential settings.
-Details of the calculation of the PRAFs are given in Section 10.
+Details of the calculation of the PRAFs are given in section 8-10.

 The PRAF for each MCL review will be based on data from the previous like season where this is available and is determined to be representative of the Market Participant's current trading behaviour.
 Where insufficient historical data is available or the Market Participant's trading behaviour has changed significantly since the previous like season then a more representative range of historical data may be used.
-Where no data is available a default PRAF value of 1.05 for load (PRAFLR) and 0.95 for generation (PRAFGR) will be applied.
+Where no data is available a default PRAF value of 1.05 for load (PRAFLR-) and 0.95 for generation (PRAFGR) will be applied.

-11.4.8 Participant Capped Regional Adjustment Factor (PRAFR,R,C)
+41.4.89.4.8 Participant Capped Regional Adjustment Factor (PRAFR,R,C)

-The Participant Regional Adjustment Factor (PRAFR,R,C) is a factor derived by AEMO using historical data.
-It is used to reflect the relative riskiness of $Market\ Participants$ cap reallocations with capped price.
+The Participant Regional Adjustment Factor (PRAF ${R,R,C}$ ) is a factor derived by AEMO using historical data.
+It is used to reflect the relative riskiness of Market Participants' cap reallocations with capped price.

 The PRAFR,R,C is based on an analysis of the relationship between half hourly regional cap reallocation profiles, capped half hourly regional prices and historic POE.
-Details of the calculation of the PRAFR,R,C are given in Section 10.
+Details of the calculation of the PRAFR,R,C are given in section 840.

-12 Maximum Credit Limit Determination
+1210 Maximum Credit Limit Determination